jeevan4476/Phoenix/README.md

 Pull requests are welcome!
 Please follow best practices and create an issue before submitting major changes.

+##Future work
+Calculate volatility of the market price and implement logic to have dynamic EDGE depending on volatility Calculate dynamic bid and ask order quantities (order sizes) Calculate and track profitability of the strategy Place multiple bid-ask order pairs with different order sizes to experiment with profitability Build advanced strategies and experiment with different types of self-trade behaviours
 ## License

 MIT License